How to Choose and Install ATV Wheel Spacers

 Remember that ATV lugs cannot be tightened as much as those on cars before they break.
 Use the torque wrench now that you have one, and follow these guidelines:

-If you use anti-seize on the threads, remember to reduce the torque by about 20%.
-Lubricated bolts are easier to turn and, therefore, won’t need as much torque to get where they need to be.
+Remember to reduce the torque by about 20% if you use anti-seize on the threads.
+Lubricated bolts are easier to turn and, therefowon’ton’t need as much torque to get where they need to be.

-Note that some user manuals say that cast aluminum should be torqued at as much as 75-90 ft. lbs.
+Some user manuals say cast aluminum should be torqued at as much as 75-90 ft. lbs.
 (102 – 122 Nm).
-But both my personal experience and stories from ATV forums show that going this high may result in stripped threads and broken lugs.
+However, both personal experience and stories from various ATV forums suggest that choosing excessively high torque may lead to stripped threads and broken lugs.

 You have now successfully installed a wheel spacer.
 Follow the same procedure on the remaining wheels.